 My role varies from client to client.
 I provide strategic communications advice, media management, writing, editing, training and workshop facilitation.

-Clients include: Australian Academy of Science, Australia-Indonesia Centre, Future Earth, Future Earth Media Lab, gemaker, Hobsons Bay City Council, RMIT, SciDev.Net, Science in Public, the World Trade Organisation, University of Oslo, University of Copenhagen.
+Clients include: Australian Academy of Science, Australia-Indonesia Centre, Future Earth, Future Earth Media Lab, gemaker, Hobsons Bay City Council, Renton and Co, RMIT, SBS, SciDev.Net, Science in Public, the World Trade Organisation, University of Oslo, University of Copenhagen.

 The Welcome Dinner Project

 National and Victorian state co-coordinator / Melbourne, Australia / November 2016 – April 2019